Code-Institute-Submissions/erykslezak-CIPP4_JuneResub/README.md

 - The delete post feature is a simple page with notifying the user before their decision has been made.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>

+## **Features still to implement**

+<span id="features-future"></span>

+- The ability to edit your own passwords within user settings page.
+- The option to upload images into posts and comments and to be able to customize your posts more.
+- Add more sorting options such as sort by amount of votes or the amount of comments.
+- Add a 'light theme' styling as a button to switch in between.

+<div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>

+# Technologies

+<span id="technologies"></span>

+### **Main Languages Used**
+- HTML5
+- CSS
+- Python

+### **Frameworks, Libraries and Programs Used**
+- Django
+- Bootstrap
+- Cloudinary
+- Crispy Forms
+- GitHub
+- GitPod

+<div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>

+# Testing

+## User Stories

+- As a **User** I want to be able to browse all posts and sort them by their tags.
+  - The first thing you see are all posts sorted by the date.
+There is a button on top of page which gives the option to sort throughout the specific tags.
+- As a **User** I want to be able to see the amount of votes and comments on each post.
+  - On each post card there is a column on left side which shows the exact amount of votes.
+There is an icon and amount of comments on each post card also with the comments being only visible on the actual post link.
+- As a **User** I want to be able to preview authors profile.
+  - Users profile can be accessed by either pressing on the name in comment section or the post author.
+- As a **User** I want to be able to see the time of the posts and comments.
+  -

+- As a **User** I want to be able to comment on posts and have the option to edit or delete them.
+- As a **User** I want to be able to add posts with different tags and get option to publish or draft them.
+- As a **User** I want to be able to react to users posts by upvoting or downvoting them.
+- As a **User** I want to be able to edit my profile and upload an avatar.
+- As a **User** I want to be able to search through all posts.

+- As a **Admin** I want to be able to control all of user settings on one page.